Utu (film): Production

 Utu was one of the largest film productions to have taken place in New Zealand until that point.
 Its grand scale warranted the use of a large second unit, which again was rare in the context of a young New Zealand cinema industry.
 Wallace prior to being cast as Te Wheke had some experience acting on television.

 Murphy was interested in authenticity, trying to keep it as period-accurate as possible.
 To accomplish this many of the extras were local Maori and in order for Te Wheke's moko to look realistic, Anzac Wallace would spend 4 hours having it applied each day of shooting.

+In a likely New Zealand record, the film amassed a thousand-strong army comprising c.900, mainly school children extras, dressed with masking tape, rolled sacks, cardboard boxes and hats.

+Props Master Barry Thomas dressed UTU extras using masking tape, painted cardboard boxes and sacks - Ngamatea Station.

 Reception

 The film's immediate reception was less positive than Murphy's earlier works, although still positive.
 Locally the film was very commercially successful, being New Zealand's second highest-grossing film at the time (behind Murphy's previous effort, Goodbye Pork Pie).

 Critically the film had a mixed positive reception.
 Filmmaker Costa Botes noted that “Utus shotgun approach to the great New Zealand film ultimately leaves it feeling episodic and tangled".
 New Yorker film critic Pauline Kael however gave the film an exceptionally positive review, saying that "[Geoff Murphy] seems to be directing with a grin on his face, [...] the ferocity of these skirmishes and raids is played off against an Arcadian beauty that makes your head swim".
 Similarly Variety said "Murphy has produced powerful images and strong performances".

 The film prompted public discussion about New Zealand history.
 Film academic Roger Horrocks said "Utu was an uneven film but succeeded in stirring up more discussion of New Zealand history than any recent book has done".

+In 2014 New Zealanders voted for their top ten favourite kiwi films and Geoff Murphy's Goodbye Pork Pie, Utu and The Quiet Earth took out three places.

 Quentin Tarantino in a 2016 interview with Radio New Zealand praised Utu as "hands down the best New Zealand movie of all time".